baderj/crackmes/IamLupo's_Humble_Bundle_Challange_2/solution.md

 So in total we got 2*5*4*4 = 160 different master keys.

 ## Brute Forcing all 160 Combinations

 Which one of the 160 combinations is the correct one?
-I used a small, and slow, Python script to decrypt the ``crackme.zip.enc`` for all master keys and checked with ziplib if the resulting file was a valid ZIP:
+I used a small (and very slow) Python script to decrypt the ``crackme.zip.enc`` for all master keys and checked with ziplib if the resulting file was a valid ZIP:

     def DecryptFile(data, master_key):
         def GenerateKey(master_key, generate_key):